-Enviral Tech is responding to a surge of requests from concerned elder care facilities, industrial cleaning companies and property/facilities managers to be able to detect SARS-CoV-2, on surfaces either after suspicion of a COVID-19-positive patient having been in the facility or to confirm the effectiveness of professional cleaning to ensure the affected environment is safe.
+Enviral Tech is responding to a surge of requests from concerned elder care facilities, schools, industrial cleaning companies, and property/facilities managers to be able to detect SARS-CoV-2, on surfaces either after suspicion of a COVID-19-positive patient having been in the facility or to confirm the effectiveness of professional cleaning to ensure the affected environment is safe.

 You may want to check-out: Why you should start testing your facilities now.

 About COVID-19 Surface Testing

 All COVID-19 environmental sampling methods are intended to detect the virus independent of the presence of an infected individual.
 The three main sources of environmental samples are: surface swabs, air samples, and water/waste samples.